rajeevlraman/Elastic-SIEM/README.md

 ## Overview
 Welcome to my home lab setup!
 "Dashershomelab" I've created this environment to learn and understand various aspects of networking, monitoring, prevention, administration, and hardening techniques.
 It's been an incredible learning experience, and I'm excited to share my setup with you.
-This Lab is a simple Elastic SIEM lab to monitor security events and provide alerts.
+This Lab is a simple Elastic SIEM lab to monitor security events and provide alerts. <br>

 ## Goal